An active cyclist and outdoor enthusiast, Bob made many lifestyle changes to accommodate his needs as he underwent treatment for his glioblastoma.

-Before being diagnosed with glioblastoma multiforme (GBM) at 63 years old, I was a competitive bicyclist, outdoor enthusiast and an avid baseball fan.
+Before being diagnosed with glioblastoma at 63 years old, I was a competitive bicyclist, outdoor enthusiast, and an avid baseball fan.
 When I was diagnosed on April 1, 2015, everything changed.

-My first symptoms started in the fall of 2014 with dizziness, disorientation and vision changes, which included flashing in my eyes.
-But since I was still able to ride my bike with my wife, Barbara, by my side, we really didn’t think anything was drastically wrong.
+My first symptoms started in the fall of 2014 with dizziness, disorientation, and vision changes, which included flashing in my eyes.
+But because I was still able to ride my bike with my wife Barbara by my side, we really didn’t think anything was drastically wrong.